Point out the similarities between Portia and Jessica in the play The Merchant Of Venice by William Shakespeare

 While the main plot of the play goes along the dispute between Shylock and Antonio after Antonio borrowed the money from his Jewish counterpart to help his friend Bassanio, female characters like Portia and Jessica help in constructing the sub-plots and also supporting the main story-line.

 These two women characters have been more or less the victims of the possessive and conservative mindset of their respective fathers.
-Portia’s fate was to be decided by the casket her father left before his death.
+Portia’s fate was to be decided by the casket her father had left before his death.
 Portia therefore laments “so is the will of a living daughter curbed by the will of a dead father” (Act I, Sc ii).
 Again, Shylock tried to rigidly manage everything he got including his daughter Jessica.
 In his eye, being a Jew and loving a Christian was a crime.
 That is why, Jessica had to elope with her lover Lorenzo.

 Shylock was in his mood throughout the play except twice.
 He was outwitted only twice, that too by women.
 And those two were Portia and Jessica.
 In the court room in trial scene, Portia managed to upset him and his bond by her logic.
 Again, Jessica loved and even eloped with a Christian whom Shylock has hated all his life, giving him the real shock.